 - WordPress without any optimization

-For the purpose of this tutorial, I choose the latest version of WordPress with WooCommerce (optimized), named my Managed App and Server and selected my Project.
+For the purpose of this tutorial, I chose the latest version of WordPress with WooCommerce (optimized), named my Managed App and Server, and selected my Project.

 Select Cloud Provider

 Being a user-focused PaaS (Platform as a Service) provider, Cloudways offers the choice of five top-of-the-line cloud providers.
 I choose DigitalOcean, a popular IaaS provider.

 With the DigitalOcean server, you have the option to host a WordPress website on a 1GB to 192GB server.
 I choose a 2GB server with 2GB RAM, 50GB SSD, 2TB Transfer, and 1 Core Processor.